 A little low-maintenance upkeep with a coat of wood preservative each year should ensure these hardwoods retain plenty of weather resistance.

 Budget Adirondack chairs are often made from plastic or resin due to the materials' affordability compared to wood.
 Plastic also offers the ability to create furniture in a wide range of contemporary colors and offers a low-maintenance outdoor solution, with plastic resin not needing preservatives or painting like its wooden counterparts.

 However basic models can be prone to discoloration when left out in the sun - look for UV-resistant options to counteract this - and don't have as nice a feel to the touch as organic material.
 There are also environmental implications, with plastic having a high environmental impact on its production, and being very difficult to dispose of safely at the end of a product's lifespan.

 Products like the Loll outdoor furniture collection work to address this, using recycled post-consumer waste to form the HDPE used in its chairs' manufacture, and ensuring all elements of each design can again be recycled again when a product reaches the end of its lifespan; closing the loop so that materials are locked into a never-ending circular design process.

 Amy’s own style is considered, contemporary and timeless, with a strong interest in contemporary craft and homewares that champion collaboration between traditional makers and innovative technologies.
-A belief that design - and all other aspects of our lives - must exist in balance with the natural world fuels her interest in exploring sustainable, circular, and regenerative design processes and underpins her passion for natural materials and responsible craftsmanship.
+A belief that design must exist in balance with the natural world fuels her interest in exploring sustainable, circular, and regenerative design processes and underpins her passion for natural materials and responsible craftsmanship.